rpmuller/ePubs/WP1.md

 human life.
-But we must not follow those who advise us, being men, to think of human things, and being mortal, of mortal things, but must, so far as we can, make ourselves immortal, and strain every nerve to live in accord- ance with the best thing in us; for even if it be small in bulk, much more does it in power and worth surpass everything" (1177).
+But we must not follow those who advise us, being men, to think of human things, and being mortal, of mortal things, but must, so far as we can, make ourselves immortal, and strain every nerve to live in accordance with the best thing in us; for even if it be small in bulk, much more does it in power and worth surpass everything" (1177).
 It seems, from these passages, that individuality what distinguishes one man from another is connected with the body and the irrational soul, while the rational soul or mind is divine and impersonal.
 One man likes oysters, and another likes pineapples; this distinguishes between them.
 But when they think about the multiplication table, provided they think correctly, there is no difference between them.
 The irrational separates us, the rational unites us.
 Thus the immortality of mind or reason is not a personal immortality of separate men, but a share in God's immortality.
 It does not appear that Aristotle believed in personal immortality, in the sense in which it was taught by Plato and afterwards by Christianity.
 He believed only that, in so far as men are rational, they partake of the divine, which is immortal.
 It is open to man to increase the element of the divine in his nature, and to do so is the highest virtue.
 But if he succeeded completely, he would have ceased to exist as a separate person.
 This is perhaps not the only possible interpretation of Aristotle's words, but I think it is the most natural.